No matter the kind of camera you want – DSLR, mirrorless or compact – our camera roundup has the right choice for you.

 If you’re looking for the best cameras for casual use and don’t want to fuss about with settings before hitting the shutter button, a compact camera is probably the best fit for you.
 There are still plenty of cheap and cheerful compacts out there, but higher-end models also cater for the enthusiast.

-The Sony RX100 is a good example of an advanced compact for enthusiasts
+The Fujifilm X100F is a good example of a fixed lens compact

 There are numerous kinds of quality compacts, too.
 You’ll find chunkier advanced compacts that give you good manual control, and simpler ones that focus on providing a higher-end sensor and lens optics for better image quality and ease of use.

 Bridge cameras are something between a compact camera and an interchangeable-lens system camera.
 They have permanent, generally very long zoom lenses and a similar feel to a DSLR.
-But bridge cameras mostly have sensors that are of a similar size to those in compact cameras, producing photos similar in quality.
+Though they’re not compact in size, they are very versatile and well suited to photographing a wide variety of subjects.

 Best Mirrorless Cameras

-Bridging the gap between compact cameras and DSLRs are mirrorless cameras, often also referred to as compact system cameras (CSC).
-Expect these types to offer an excellent balance of convenience and image quality, though at the very top end we’re beginning to see CSCs that match or even exceed similar DSLRs.
-Sony’s full-frame A7 II series is a good example.
+Bridging the gap between compact cameras and DSLRs are mirrorless cameras, also referred to as compact system cameras (CSC).
+Expect these types to offer an excellent balance of convenience and image quality, though at the very top end we’re beginning to see mirrorless cameras match or even exceed rival DSLRs.
+Sony’s full-frame A7-series is a good example.

-The Fujifilm X-T2 is one of the most popular and highly-regarded mirrorless cameras
+The Sony A7R II is a popular and highly-regarded mirrorless camera

 Within the CSC category, there’s a number of different types of sensor used, each giving quite a different experience.
 Nikon’s CSCs use 1-inch sensors that provide lightning-fast shooting and dinky camera bodies, but are not the best for low-light performance and don’t achieve a shallow depth of field for blurring the background or foreground.
 Olympus and Panasonic use Micro Four Thirds-size sensors, providing a middle ground and some outstanding and affordable lenses.